coffeemug/defstartup/_drafts/productivity.md

 My personal view on networking/area-of-luck meetings (and conferences) is that they're amplifiers of your work.
-If you're doing something important, you'll have lots of fun meeting people.
+If you're doing something important, you'll have lots of productive meetings.
 On the other hand, if your work is mediocre, meetings will go nowhere.
 To make this more concrete, if you invented oculus rift and there is a 30m line to your booth packed with people who can't wait to try it out, you'll have a